 Associate members shall be entitled to attend conventions.

-Section 5.
+Section 6.
 VOTING.
 On all matters coming before the membership, each Regular member shall have one vote.
-Associate, Collegiate, and Affiliate members have no voting rights.
+Associate, Collegiate, and Affiliate and Individual members have no voting rights.

 Each Regular or Affiliate member must disclose the names of all persons or entities owning, directly or indirectly, beneficially or of record, at least one percent of its alternative publication.
 Normally, this disclosure will be of the ownership of the member, unless persons or entities own or control the publication by other means than through ownership of member.
 Indirect and beneficial interest shall include loans, debentures and other debt that is convertible into stock or grants certain rights of control or management.
 For this purpose, the member shall disclose the owners of one percent or more of the equity in each of the entities that own, directly or indirectly, one percent of the publication.
 No disclosure need be made with respect to ownership by individuals or companies whose common stock is registered with the Securities and Exchange Commission and whose reporting to the SEC is current.
 Ownership disclosure must accompany any application for membership and shall be provided at the time of any change of controlling ownership or majority control of a member.

-- A Regular member publication shall enhance the usefulness and strengthen the character of the association.
+- A member publication shall enhance the usefulness and strengthen the character of the association.

-Section 10.
+Section 11.
 TERMINATION.
-Any Regular, Associate, Affiliate or Collegiate Membership in the Association may be terminated for the reasons, and in accordance with the procedures, set forth in Subsections A-D below.
+Any Regular, Associate, Affiliate, Collegiate or Individual Membership in the Association may be terminated for the reasons, and in accordance with the procedures, set forth in Subsections A-D below.

 - ACTIONS DETRIMENTAL TO BEST INTERESTS; FAILURE TO PARTICIPATE.
 Termination of membership for any action by a member that is detrimental to the best interest of the Association, or for failure to actively support Association purposes or to actively participate in Association activities, may be initiated by petition of at least one-third of the Regular members or a vote of three-fourths of the board of directors.
 In such event, the president shall notify the affected member in writing of the reasons for the proposed termination, and of the time and place of the meeting at which termination is to be considered, which notice shall be given not less than ten days prior to the meeting.
 At the meeting, the affected member shall be entitled to respond to the stated reasons for the proposed termination.
 Alternatively, the president is empowered to conduct a vote on the termination resolution by transmitting a ballot to all Regular members.
 In the event that the vote is by ballot, the president shall so notify the member whose membership is proposed for termination and provide such member 10 days in which to submit a response to the reasons for termination.
 Such reasons for termination and any response from the affected member shall be included with the ballot and transmitted to all Regular members.
 Removal shall require the vote of two-thirds of the Regular membership.